datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 So let's build our model in keras.

-We start by importing the sequential model and the dense layer.
+- We start by importing the sequential model and the dense layer.
-We then create a sequential model.
+- We then create a sequential model.
-We add a hidden layer of 4 nodes and we define an input shape, which consist of 2 neurons,we will use the tanh, or hyperbolic tangent activation function for this hidden layer.
+- We add a hidden layer of 4 nodes and we define an input shape, which consist of 2 neurons,we will use the tanh, or hyperbolic tangent activation function, for this hidden layer.
-We finally add an output layer which contains a single neuron, we make use of the sigmoid activation functions so that we achieve the behavior we expect from the network.
+- We finally add an output layer which contains a single neuron, we make use of the sigmoid activation functions so that we achieve the behavior we expect from this network.

 Our model is ready to be trained.